nchahare/thesis/brainstrom.md

 ## Results

 1. Developed a novel device to create 3D pressure controlled epithelia.
+_1.1.
+Introduction to organ on chips and motivation for the device.
+_1.2.
+Summary of failed and attempted methods to construct the devices.
+_1.3.
+Protein patterning to create 3D epithelia.
+_1.4.
+Pressure control for the device and method adopted.
+_1.5.
+Optimization of the imaging large epithelial structures.

+---

 2. Constitutive relation of the domes is dependent on the geometry.
 3. Actin cortex drives epithelial tissue stretching.
 4. Rheological studies show the viscoelastic nature of actin cortex in the epithelia.
+---

 5. Rapid deflation produces a buckling instability leading to form epithelial folds.
 6. Buckling occurs across different length scales to overcome compressive stresses.
+---

 7. Epithelial buckling of different shape and size domes creates programmed epithelial folds.

 ## List of experiments